 Step 2 – Window Removal

 You will need to be very careful when removing your old windows as they can be heavy and are a hazard.
-Simply cut through the silicone and pry the windows aware from the wall.
+Simply cut through the silicone and pry the windows away from the wall.
 Tools, including a chisel, will help you remove this silicone and carefully take the window away from the wall.

 Step 3 – Window Installation